diogotito/zim-print-to-html5-template/README.md

-# Print_TooModern Zim HTML template
+# Modernized Zim Print HTML template

 This theme is a hack I made a few years ago so that "Print to HTML" (Ctrl+P) in [Zim](https://zim-wiki.org/)